hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

   + version 0: a database first created
   + one version ar a time
   + no multiple versions existed at once
-  + changing the the version by opening it w/ a higher version number tha the current one
+  + changing the version by opening it w/ a higher version number tha the current one
   + syntax: starting a `versionchange` transaction and triggering an `upgradeneeded` event
   + the handler of the event: only place to update the schema of the database
   + `IDBDatabase.setVersion()` method deprecated